Sheets-PokeHakz/PokeDeskie/README.md

 5. Has Automatic Trade Logging

 ## Usage
 You Can Run It And Use The Bot Privately For Your Server.
-This Specific Version If For [Drunms Dungen](https://discord.gg/ry52eUnd)
+This Specific Version If For [Drums Dungen](https://discord.gg/ry52eUnd)

 ### You Can Host This Bot In Python Server
 ### Modules Required :